Strange metal from incoherent bosons: Results

-Here, $\omega_{n}$ is the Matsubara frequency, where the Landau-damping constant is given by ${\gamma= g^2_I \mathcal{N}(\epsilon_{F}) /( 2 \pi\sqrt{(2 k_F Q_0)^2-Q_0^4})}$, where $\mathcal{N}(\epsilon_{F})$ is density of states at the Fermi energy and $k_F$ is the corresponding Fermi momentum and $\mu(T)$ is the bosonic ``mass-term'' at finite temperatures.
-This form of the bosonic Green's function is valid for all the frequencies below $\omega_c \approx k_F Q_0$.
 From Eq.~(\ref{boson_prop}), it becomes clear that the bosons are diffusive near the critical point (or critical phase) where the bare mass of the boson vanishes.
-Moreover, the form factor of the electron pairs does not have a qualitative influence on this diffusive behavior of the bosons.
-We have checked numerically, e.g., that a $d$-wave form factor for the electron pairs also lead to such Landau damping term, albeit with a different coefficient.
-We show below that the bosonic propagator of Eq.~(\ref{boson_prop}) can contribute to the incoherent part of the resistivity that was recently reported in Ref. \onlinecite{chen2019incoherent,Hussey2020}.
+Moreover, the form factor of the electron pairs does not have a qualitative influence on the diffusive behavior of the bosons.
+We have checked numerically, e.g., that a $d$-wave form factor for the electron pairs also leads to such Landau damping term, albeit with a different coefficient.
+We show below that the bosonic propagator of Eq.~(\ref{boson_prop}) can contribute to the incoherent part of the resistivity that was recently reported in Ref.~\cite{chen2019incoherent,Hussey2020}.